MHamzaS45/PROGRAMMING/Week 10/README.md

 Topics covered:

-- Understand the concept and use of dictionaries in Python.
+- Understand the concept and use of algorithms in Python.
-- Learn how to sort tuples and dictionaries.
 - Be introduced to the numpy library for matrix operations.
 - Understand how Python can be used for basic data analytics.
-- Understand what an algorithm is.
-- Learn how to write and interpret pseudocode.
-- Understand recursion and when to use it.
+- Understand algorithm types such as bubble sort, merge sort, recursion etc. and when to use them